Meet Renée

 Renée presenting resolutions from the Community, Economic & Workforce Development Steering Committee to NACo

-Renée also advocates on behalf of our community at the national level with leadership roles in a variety of state and national organizations:
+Renée also advocated on behalf of our community at the national level and assumed leadership roles:

 - Arts and Culture Commission, Chair

-- Justice & Public Safety Steering Committee, Subcommittee Vice-chair
+- Justice and Public Safety Steering Committee, subcommittee vice chair

 - Rural Action Caucus, member

-• National Organization of Black County Officials (Southern Region Director)
+• National Organization of Black County Officials, South Region Director, Washington, DC

 - Board of Directors